monikamunusamy/VisionMate-Project/README.md

 ## Flask Backend Details

 The Flask backend is implemented in the repository [Flask_app](https://github.com/Smgunlusoy/Flask_app).
 The main file is `app.py`, which contains the following features:
-- **YOLO Object Detection**: Integrates YOLOv5 and YOLOv8 models for real-time object and hand detection.
+- **YOLO Object Detection**: Integrates YOLOv5 and YOLOv8 models for real-time object and hand detection from an external camera.
-- **Video Feed Service**: Streams the camera feed with detected objects highlighted.
+- **Video Feed Service**: Streams the external camera feed with detected objects highlighted.
-- **Tactile Bracelet Control**: Guides a tactile bracelet to a specified object using vibration feedback.
+- **Tactile Bracelet Control**: Guides a tactile bracelet to a specified object using external camera data.
 - **RESTful API**: Provides endpoints for Android app communication.

 To run the Flask backend on localhost: